SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Cloud_Connection_Issues.md

    - If the page does not load correctly, this indicates a problem with the DMA host.
 Restart the DMA to resolve this.
 You can do so using the [DataMiner Taskbar Utility](xref:DataMiner_Taskbar_Utility).

-## Check the status of the CloudGateway
+## Check the status of the CloudGateway DxM

-If the connection status is shown as red on [dataminer.services](https://dataminer.services/), validate that at least one CloudGateway is running in the cluster and that it can establish a connection towards dataminer.services.
+If the connection status is shown as red on [dataminer.services](https://dataminer.services/), validate that at least one CloudGateway instance is running in the cluster and that it can establish a connection towards dataminer.services:

-You can see this as follows:

-   1. On the DMA server(s), go to the Windows *Services* configuration window.
+1. On the DMA servers, go to the Windows *Services* configuration window.

 1. Check whether the *DataMiner CloudGateway* service has the status *Running*.

 1. If the status is not *Running*, right-click the service and select *Start*.

-If there is a CloudGateway running, but the cloud connection is still not valid, please validate whether your network complies with the requirements for connecting to dataminer.services using the *ConnectionTester.exe* tool from the folder `Program files\Skyline Communications\Dataminer CloudGateway\`.
+If there is a CloudGateway instance running, but the dataminer.services connection is still not valid, validate whether your network complies with the requirements for connecting to dataminer.services using the *ConnectionTester.exe* tool from the folder `Program files\Skyline Communications\Dataminer CloudGateway\`.
 More information on the requirements can be found

-If results indicate that the network and firewall configuration are OK, please proceed to [Check the cloud session](#check-the-cloud-session).
+If results indicate that the network and firewall configuration are OK, [check the cloud session](#check-the-cloud-session).

 ## Check the cloud session